-A continuing program is recommended at the project with the main goal over the next year to expand the maiden inferred resource at Rajapalot in Finland and continue to develop adjacent prospect areas for deep drill testing.
-Specifically, the recommended work program will consist of:
+The main goal over the next year is to expand the maiden inferred resource at Rajapalot in Finland and continue to develop adjacent prospect areas for deep drill testing.

-- 1. Planning and execution of a 15,000 metre drill program from late October 2019 to April 2020 to further increase the resources at Raja, Palokas and South Palokas prospects. - 2.
+1. Updated Resource Planned: The 15 kilometre drill program aims to infill and extend the Palokas, South Palokas and Raja resource areas delivering the data for an updated resource estimate at the end of calendar Q2 2020;

+- 2. Substantial Exploration Target: Prior to the recently commenced drill program an exploration target of 0.8-1.0 million ounces between 3-5 g/t gold equivalent is estimated to exist at the Rajapalot project.
+The potential quantity and grade of the exploration target is conceptual in nature.
+There has been insufficient exploration drilling to increase the mineral resource and it is uncertain if further exploration will result in the exploration target being delineated as a mineral resource. - 3.
+Effective Drill Targeting: Based on discovery success from earlier this year, drilling will be directed by geologic controls of high-grade gold zones and fixed loop EM conductors, with further targeting refined by down hole EM. - 4.
+Five drill rigs will be operating by early January 2020 when winter conditions allow.
+The drill program aims to infill and extend the Palokas, South Palokas and Raja resource areas delivering the data for an updated resource estimate at the end of calendar Q2 2020. - 5.
 Metallurgical testwork for cobalt and gold to continue with liberation studies and QEMSCAN work to investigate the relationships of the cobalt minerals (cobaltite, linnaeite and cobalt pentlandite) to the gold, sulphide and silicate minerals.
-These studies are being conducted with the Geological Survey of Finland

-(GTK) and the Camborne School of Mines (University of Exeter).
-A significant grant to assist in the metallurgical studies, especially on the cobalt minerals has been received as part of the BATCircle consortium.

-- 3. Further fixed loop electromagnetic surveys to define shallow blind mineralization over a majority of the Rajapalot project area. - 4.
-A large ground-based gravity survey over the entire 16,000 hectare to define key structural controls and underpinning fluid sources.
+These studies are being conducted with the Geological Survey of Finland and the Camborne School of Mines (University of Exeter).
+A significant grant to assist in the metallurgical studies, especially on the cobalt minerals has been received as part of the BATCircle consortium. - 6.
+Further fixed loop electromagnetic surveys to define shallow blind mineralization over a majority of the Rajapalot project area. - 7.
+Completion of the large ground-based gravity survey over the entire 16,000 hectares to define key structural and geologic controls driving gold-cobalt-bearing hydrothermal fluids.